Snow-2122/Sabzi-Calculator/README.md

       ```bash
       npm run deploy
       ```
-    - This command will first run `npm run build` to create a `dist` folder with the optimized production code.
+    - This command will first run `npm run build` to create a `dist` folder.
-    - Then, it will push the contents of the `dist` folder to a new branch called `gh-pages` in your GitHub repository.
+    - Then, it will push the contents of that `dist` folder to a new branch called `gh-pages` in your GitHub repository.

 3.  **Configure GitHub Pages Source**:
-    - **This is the most important step.** You need to tell GitHub to serve your site from the `gh-pages` branch, not the `main` branch.
+    - **This is a crucial step.** You need to tell GitHub to serve your site from the `gh-pages` branch, not your `main` branch.
     - In your GitHub repository, go to **Settings** > **Pages**.
     - Under the "Build and deployment" section, change the **Source** to **Deploy from a branch**.
     - Under "Branch", select `gh-pages` from the dropdown menu and leave the folder as `/ (root)`.